THE SABBATH AND THE GOSPEL

 7 saying with a loud voice, “Fear God and give glory to Him, for the hour of His judgment has come; and worship Him who made heaven and earth, the sea and springs of water.”

-Please notice that the words, “made heaven and earth, the sea and springs of water” are taken by inspired John from the fourth commandmat of the Dekalog (Exodus 20:8-11 >) in which God himself says, “Remember the Sabbath and keep it holy…”.
-Since John quotes the fourth commandmant here (in Rev 14) it means that the truth about the Sabbath is included in the three angels’ message!
+Please notice that the words, “made heaven and earth, the sea and springs of water” are taken by inspired John from the fourth commandment of the Dekalog (Exodus 20:8-11) in which God himself says, “Remember the Sabbath and keep it holy…”.
+Since in Rev 14:7 John quotes the fourth commandment here, it means that the truth about the Sabbath is included in the three angels’ message!

 8 And another angel followed, saying, “Babylon is fallen, is fallen, that great city, because she has made all nations drink of the wine…”